 There are several Airlines that operate at Minsk National Airport, such as Belavia, Aeroflot, Airbaltic and Lufthansa.
 The airport is about 50 km from Minsk.

 An alternative low-budget connection to Minsk is to fly to Vilnius International Airport (VNO) and take the train from Vilnius to Minsk.
 Several low-cost airlines operate at Vilnius International Airport.
 The Vilnius International airport is about 200 km from Minsk and train are frequently operating between Minsk and Vilnius (see information below).
 Important!
 If you will choose this option you need to have a valid visa or a valid passport allowing to stay visa-free in Belarus.
 Information about visa process is in General information.
-(General information should be as a link)

 Transport from the airport (MSQ) to the Minsk Central station (Minsk Tsentralnyi)